 As we close out our week, reflect on these words from Psalm 93:

 The LORD reigns, he is robed in majesty; the LORD is robed in majesty and armed with strength; indeed the world is established, firm and secure.
 Your throne was established long ago; you are from all eternity.
 The seas have lifted up, LORD, the seas have lifted up their voice; the seas have lifted up their pounding waves.
 Mightier than the thunder of the great waves, mightier than the breakers of the sea—the LORD on high is mighty.
 Your statutes, Lord, stand firm; holiness adorns your house for endless days. (vv.
 1–4 NIV)

 Is there a situation in your life or a current event in our world where you need to be reminded of the fact that God is on the throne and that He is faithful?

-As you reflect on the events and people of the church in the Middle Ages discussed throughout the week, what was most influential to you and why?
+As you reflect on the events and people of the early church discussed throughout the week, what stood out to you the most and why?

 get the daily devotionals delivered to your email every morning